Brutal NYC attack renews Asian American volunteers' efforts - WTMJ

 “I think it’s very necessary, especially in the Asian community right now, just because a lot of the elders have a language barrier.
 They can’t speak or understand English,” she said.
 “That’s why I feel a lot of hate crimes have been unreported.”

 Bystander training has also been on the rise and the need was only reinforced by the video of this week’s attack.
-Emily May, co-founder of Hollaback!, which offers training on how to respond when witnessing harassment, said it was disturbing that the video showed several witnesses to the attack who didn’t seem to render aid to the woman.
+Emily May, co-founder of Hollaback!, which offers training on how to respond when witnessing harassment, said it was disturbing that the video showed several witnesses who didn’t seem to render aid to the woman, who has been identified as Vilma Kari.

+In a post on a fundraising page Thursday, Kari’s daughter, Elizabeth, said a bystander not seen on the video yelled at the attacker and drew him away from her mother.
+“THANK YOU for stepping in and doing the right thing,” she wrote.

-Two have been identified as lobby workers, and the attack took place on the street right outside of their building.
+Two onlookers have been identified as lobby workers in a building in front of where the attack took place.
 Neither intervened or called 911, the police said.
-One of them was even seen closing the building door during the assault.
+One of them was even seen closing the door during the assault.

 May said there were things they could have done, even if they were worried about harm coming to themselves, like shouting or otherwise creating a distraction.